-- How did the animals from far away get to the ark?

-- How did they know to come?

-- What kinds of food and how much did Noah have to take to feed all of the animals on the ark?

-- How did Noah serve God?
+- How do you think Noah gathered all the animals? - What kinds of food and how much did Noah have to take to feed all of the animals on the ark? - How was Noah faithful to God?

-- What do you think the people ate?

 God fulfilled God's promise to take care of Noah, his family, and the animals.
 How does God take care of you?